vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 the user start the Vipps payment there.
 It can be a very simple page with a link or a button.
 You then have the opportunity to give the user additional information, and also a proper confirmation page after the payment has been completed.

+You can also send the customer a link to a pre-filled shopping cart, so the customer can add more items, and pay with Vipps Hurtigkasse.

 In some cases, such as for donations and gifts, it may be acceptable to automatically trigger the Vipps payment when the user enters your website.
 This requires that the